Eating well all week doesn’t have to be complicated. Here are some tips to make your vegetable meal prep easy and successful.

 Tips meal prepping vegetables

 You can basically use any vegetables you like for your individual meal prep.
-Also, if you’ve been sitting on some vegetables in your crisper and they’re a tad soft, they’ll be perfect roasted and you won’t have any food waste.
+Also, if you’ve been sitting on some vegetables in your crisper and they’re a tad soft, they’ll be excellent for roasting and you won’t have any food waste.
 Win-win!

 Cut all vegetables the same size

-This may seem obvious but pairing non starchy vegetables with other non starchy vegetables will yield the best flavor combination and you can assemble and mix and match later on.
+This may seem obvious but pairing nonstarchy vegetables with other nonstarchy vegetables will yield the best flavor combination and you can assemble and mix and match later on.
 Cooking times can vary depending on the vegetables so here is a basic guide to roasting.

 Use an oil that can stand high heat

-When roasting vegetables at higher heat, a good option is avocado oil and make sure you use enough as some vegetables in particular require a lot in order to not dry out.
+When roasting vegetables at a higher heat, a good option is avocado oil and make sure you use enough as some vegetables, in particular, require a lot in order to not dry out.
 If you’re roasting the vegetables at temperatures under 400 degrees, using extra virgin olive oil is perfectly fine too.